FERR1TE/hazmatdr.one/collar/index.md

 ![Collar](/assets/img/collar.png)
 #### Fig. 1.
 Drone collar.
 The collar is made of rubber, with a steel electronic buckle.
-The collar initially starts larger, and when applied to the neck, the rubber is retracted into th buckle via a motor, until it is snug on the neck.
+The collar initially starts larger, and when applied to the neck, the rubber is retracted into the buckle via a motor, until it is snug on the neck.
 The collar may then be (optionally) heat-treated to permanently fuse it with the rubber drone.
 #### Fig. 2.
 Leash.
+Standard leash has matching notches to securely fasten to a matching collar.
+Automatically puts the wearer into a more docile state.
 #### Fig. 3.
 Attachment.
 The leash is attached to the collar via electromagnetism.
 #### Fig. 4.
 Colour codes.